-The Center for Medical Ethics and Health Policy partnered with Houston Methodist to offer a week-long Intensive Bioethics Course in the Texas Medical Center.
-The 2016 Intensive Bioethics Course hosted 46 participants who came from various backgrounds including chaplaincy, clinical case management, clinical ethics, government affairs, internal medicine, palliative medicine, pediatrics, plastic surgery, psychiatry, and risk management.
+The Center for Medical Ethics and Health Policy partnered with Houston Methodist to offer a 3.5 day-long Intensive Bioethics Course in the Texas Medical Center.
+The 2017 Intensive Bioethics Course hosted participants from all over the country who came from various backgrounds including chaplaincy, clinical case management, clinical ethics, internal medicine, nursing, palliative medicine, pediatrics, risk management, and social work.

-The course was a productive and engaging week that covered fundamental bioethics topics and advanced clinical ethics skills.
+The course was both productive and engaging and covered fundamental bioethics topics and advanced clinical ethics skills.

 - Identify ethical challenges arising in patient care